mvysny/vaadin8-sqldataprovider-example/README.md

 only included as a run-time dependency - this project contains no Kotlin code and doesn't even run the Kotlin compiler.

+The live demo of this project [runs on Heroku](https://vaadin8-sqldataprovider.herokuapp.com/).

 Workflow
 ========